Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 The code to assist me in making the grid layout was taken from [https://cssgrid-generator.netlify.app/]

-Some code for my enquiry form was taken from Love Running.
+Some code for my enquiry form and circle image was taken from Love Running.

 ## Media
 -----